-One of the coolest facts about the museum is that all the automobiles are driveable, as the owner takes them out at least once a year.
-All of the cars are in amazing condition.
+One of the most incredible facts about the museum is that all the automobiles are driveable, as the owner takes them out at least once a year.
+All of the cars are in fantastic condition.

 Another part I loved is the owner’s wife took the time to pair clothing from each time period with every car.
 It was so fun seeing how fashion changed throughout the year, not to mention the hemlines.

 Make sure to leave time for a photo shoot at the end.
 There’s a car you can climb into and clothes you can put on to pretend you’re driving into town back in the day.

 Admission is $15 per adult, and the museum is open Wednesdays and Sundays from noon to 4:00 pm in the winter.

 3. Chase the Northern Lights

 One of the best things to do in Fairbanks in winter is to see the Northern Lights.
 I had visited Iceland in the winter a few years ago but didn’t see them come out during that trip.
 This was one of the main reasons for my journey, and I was so thankful to have a chance to experience them.

 On nights when it’s strong, you may be able to see them from your hotel room.
 Otherwise, you’ll need to get away from Fairbanks to have less light pollution.